bollu/human-analysis-lab-matrix-problem/README.md

 to "regular" matmul. nice!

+- Yay, conjecture works (when I use the `cml_inverse` implementation).
+Now let's implement gauss-jordan.

 ### Matmul
 Matmul is not so hard, since we can perform matmul across blocks (matmul is